 A manager should also be ready to make adjustments under dire circumstances.
 What if your employee suddenly calls sick or they have an emergency they simply can not overlook and skip!
 Under any circumstance, a leader needs to have a back-up plan in place.

 The open-door policy is followed by a large number of managers and it helps in encouraging employees and team members to walk in with any sort of data, doubts or questions.
 It even helps with critical situations such as whistleblowing and reporting or unsavoury or deceitful behaviour by other members of the workforce.
 The strategy advances straightforwardness and a snappier correspondence, as it allows the employees to unhesitantly approach their leaders.

 Colleagues depend on their managers and directors for guidance on issues they can’t tackle.
-However, every individual should be an independent thinker in order to truly contribute to the organization they are working for.
+However, every individual should be an independent how to monitor staff working from home thinker in order to truly contribute to the organization they are working for.
 They shouldn’t utilize this arrangement to rely upon their seniors for each inconsequential issue they face, or else it would prompt laziness and encourage people who like to take be passive.
 This is where it is also required of a leader to be firm, authoritative, and clear in their interactions.

 Compliments are the easiest rewards to give, but that doesn’t mean they are free!
 A truly heartfelt compliment could help an employee feel acknowledged, appreciated, and even promote work satisfaction in their life.
 However, the key here is moderation.
 A leader who goes around complementing everyone for every small achievement may come off as friendly, but not very serious in their appreciation.
 Your employees may soon begin to question if you mean any compliment at all.
 So, as they say, keep the dessert for the last and in small amounts.